SamBaker101/PATT_MK0/README.md

 ## Design Considerations

-My intention is to build a basic Cartesian printer.
-Y motion will be applied to the print plate while the hot-end will move in the X and Z directions.
-This is intended to provide the most straightforward framework to develop a working printer which I can iterate and improve upon over time.
+A Cartesian, Bed-slinger style, printer.
+Y motion is applied to the print plate while the hot-end moves in the X and Z directions.
+This  provides a straightforward framework to develop a working printer which I can iterate and improve upon over time.

 - Print Area: ~300 x 300 x 300 mm (175mm x 175mm for MK0 due to space constraints)
 - Total Size:  480 x 540 x 540 mm